maxisoft/github-contributions-predictor/README.md

 To allow one to build his own model the project is organized in multiple ordered python/jupyter files designed to be ran sequentially.

 ### 0-gather_data.py
-Download and save users' contributions and other stats provided by github public api.
+Download and save users' contributions and other stats provided by GitHub public api.
 User list is collected by randomly walking the users' *following*/*followers* graph.
-Produce a big `contribs.json` files containing raw users data.
+Produce a big `contribs.json` files containing raw users' data.
 This script can be run again to gather even more data.

 ### 1-pack-data.py